2024 New Zealand Ski Resort Guide [Club Field Edition] | To midsummer powder and freeride heaven!

 Photo: Craigieburn

-But above all, the most outstanding attraction of the club field is the wild powder field that opens the snowy mountain of New Zealand's nature as it is.
+However, the most outstanding attraction of the club field lies in the wild powder field, which is an open area of New Zealand's natural snowy mountains.

 From Japan, of course, you can go skiing and become a club member.
 If you feel a little uneasy about it yourself, there are travel agencies that offer tours for Japanese people to Club Field, so it's a good idea to check it out.